Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

 \end{lemma} Since these elements generate the algebra, these formulae determine the representation.
-In particular, one can work out that for $\psi_{i,\kappa}$ general, one should multiply the Demazure operator above by $Y_i$ raised to the number of red strands in the middle. \begin{proof} In \cite[3.10]{Webmerged}, it is shown that these operators on sums of copies of the polynomial rings satisfy all the relations of $T^\ell$ except the violating relation (\ref{violating}), that is, they define an action of the algebra $\tilde{T}^\ell$ introduced in \cite{Webmerged}.
+The formula for general $\psi_{i,\kappa}$ is more complicated, but easily deduced from the formulae above. \begin{proof} In \cite[4.12]{Webmerged}, it is shown that these operators on sums of copies of the polynomial rings satisfy all the relations of $T^\ell$ except the violating relation (\ref{violating}), that is, they define an action of the algebra $\tilde{T}^\ell$.

 Next, we wish to check that $\tilde{T}^\ell$ preserves the ideals $I_\kappa$, so that the action on the quotients is well-defined.
 This is essentially tautological for $e_\kappa$ and $y_{i,\kappa}$.
 The action of $\psi_i$ commutes with multiplication by any polynomial which is symmetric in the variables $Y_i$ and $Y_{i+1}$.
 Thus, if $i\notin \operatorname{im}\kappa$, we have that the defining polynomials for the ideal $I_\kappa$ are indeed symmetric in these variables, so this ideal is invariant.